 Shatavari From Puberty To Menopause

 Shatavari is one of the main Ayurvedic rejuvenating tonics for women and is considered both a general and a reproductive tonic.
-Translates to “100 Spouses” denoting its ability to enhance fertility and vigour.
+Shatavari translates to “100 Spouses” denoting its ability to enhance fertility and vigour.

-Also known as wild asparagus or Asparagus racemosus, Shatavari belongs to group of herbs which are collectively referred to adaptogens because they bring the body back into balance.
+Also known as wild asparagus or Asparagus racemosus, Shatavari belongs to a group of herbs which are collectively referred to as adaptogens because they bring the body back into balance.

 Shatavari during puberty

 Shatavari contains shatavarins and sarsapogenin which are natural precursors to the female sex hormones and exert hormonal balancing benefits.
 Ayurvedic practitioners recommend Shatavari to young women to help them start menstruating without any problems and the herb is often recommended at the first sign of menses related problems.

 Shatavari can provide multiple benefits during this phase of a woman’s life.
 It has been reported to provide relief from menstrual pain, premenstrual syndrome, bloating, irritability and heavy legs.

 Shatavari appears to display mild diuretic properties as well as working as an antispasmodic which may help to relieve stomach pain, cramping, swollen ankles and heavy legs.

 Throughout Ayurvedic history, Shatavari root has been revered for female fertility.
 It is often cited as the herb of choice if trying to conceive.
 This is because it can be helpful in regulating menstrual cycles which can be important in trying to conceive.
 It is also thought to regulate the production of luteinizing hormone (LH) which is required for ovulation.